akarsh911/TaskManager-CCS/README.txt

 # CCS Project Management System

 ## Description
-The CCS Project Management System is a web-based platform developed by the tech society at Thapar University.
+The CCS Project Management System is a web-based platform developed by team Binary Brain of CCS,a tech society at Thapar University.
 It aims to provide a collaborative environment for managing projects within the society.
 The system leverages GitHub's APIs for seamless integration and offers a range of features to streamline project collaboration, task management, and communication.

 ## Key Features
 - **Registration and Login**: Users can register using their email addresses linked to GitHub and log in to their accounts for accessing the system's features.
+Main Button:
-- **Member**: Provides a comprehensive repository of all registered members within the society, facilitating easy access to member profiles and contact information.
+- **Members**: Provides a comprehensive list of all registered members within the society, facilitating easy access to member profiles and contact information.
 - **Projects**: Offers a centralized hub listing ongoing projects in the society, allowing users to explore project details, express interest, and apply for contributions.
 - **Dashboard**: Presents personalized project statistics, enabling users to track their involvement, contributions, and overall progress.
 - **Log In/Log Out**: Ensures secure access to user accounts.